-Growing up cling film was used ubiquitously in my house (ubiquitously!), but at some point since leaving home at the age of 17 I stopped using the stuff.
-I can’t remember exactly when as it has been well over a decade since I last bought cling film, but what I do know is that it was no great loss to me not having a roll to hand.
+Growing up cling film was used ubiquitously in my house (ubiquitously!).
+However, at some point since leaving home at the age of 17 I stopped using the stuff.
+I can’t remember exactly when as it has been well over a decade since I last bought cling film.
+What I do know is that it was no great loss to me not having a roll to hand.
 Finding alternatives that worked just meant thinking a bit more creatively in the kitchen.

 The Creative Use of Crockery & Other Kitchen Ephemera

-For reheating food in the microwave I simply pop a non metallic plate on top of the plate or bowl to avoid food splatters.
+For reheating food in the microwave I simply pop a non-metallic plate on top of the plate or bowl.
+This helps avoid food splatters.
 So thrifty, so simple, and my favourite cling film alternative.
 If your fridge is a bit on the full side you can even balance things on top of the plate.
 Pro tip two!

 Food Storage is Your Friend

 As well as Tupperware I also use glass jars to store food in, rather than wrapping some cling film over a bowl.
 Leftover soup lends itself to being stored in a lidded jar quite nicely.
-And if you want to take the soup to work the next day for lunch the you can just cart your soup to work with you in your bag – no spills!
+And if you want to take the soup to work the next day for lunch then you can just cart your soup to work with you in your bag.
+No spills!

 Tea Towels Aren’t Just for, Err, Tea

 My partner makes us homemade pizza each and every Friday.
-If you’ve ever made dough before, you’ll know this means making the dough and then leaving it to rise someplace warm for a few hours.
-Instead of wrapping the bowl with cling film, we cover the bowl with a clean dry tea towel or napkin and in the summer sit the bowl on the windowsill, or in winter sit the bowl near the wood burning stove.
+If you’ve ever made dough before, you’ll know this means making the dough.
+Then you need to leave it to rise someplace warm for a few hours.
+Instead of wrapping the bowl with cling film, we cover the bowl with a clean dry tea towel or napkin.
+In the summer we set the bowl on the windowsill to prove.
+And in winter we sit the bowl near the wood-burning stove.

-If you don’t like the idea of using a tea towel, and are a bit handy with a sewing machine then you can make these pretty bowl covers instead.
+If you don’t like the idea of using a tea towel, don’t worry.
+If you are handy with a sewing machine then you can make these pretty bowl covers instead.

 Mind Your Own Beeswax

-If you want to wrap food up – for example a hunk of cheese – then beeswax wraps are pretty amazing eco friendly alternatives to cling film.
+If you want to wrap food up – for example, a hunk of cheese – then beeswax wraps are pretty amazing eco-friendly alternatives to cling film.
 These mould around food with just the heat of your hands and are washable.
-You can make your own in minutes using beeswax pellets and fabric scraps with this handy beeswax wrap DIY, or if you’re time poor you can buy them online*.
-A word of advice – don’t use them on hot food or on meat – instead pop the hot food or meat in a bowl and use the wrap to cover the bowl.
+You can make your own in minutes using beeswax pellets and fabric scraps with this handy beeswax wrap DIY.
+If you’re time poor you can buy them online* instead.
+A word of advice – don’t use them on hot food or on meat.
+Instead, pop the hot food or meat in a bowl and use the wrap to cover the bowl.

-I actually bought the Keep Leaf bags as easily portable snack pouches for my daughter (got to have snacks to hand at all times!) so that I could cut down on single use plastic from toddler snacks.
-However I find I use them for sandwiches a lot too when we’re out and about.
+I actually bought the Keep Leaf bags as easily portable snack pouches for my daughter.
+I’ve found I’ve got to have snacks to hand at all times.
+As such, I wanted to cut down on single-use plastic from toddler snacks.
+However, I find I use them for sandwiches a lot too when we’re out and about.
 You can either wipe down the inside, or hand wash or machine wash the sandwich bags ready for the next use.